MPC without Terminal Ingredients Tailored to the SEIR Compartmental Epidemic Model: MPC without Terminal Ingredients

-We now state a series of results regarding $\OCPT$ that imply that (A1)-(A3) are satisfied.
-First, because $\tilde\ell ^\star$ is quadratic and positive definite, (A1) holds with
+In this section we first establish a number of facts concerning $\OCPT$.
+Then we state the paper's main result, Theorem~\ref{prop:main}.
+It states that for any $\delta >0$ there exists a $T \geq \delta$ such that $\OCPT$ is recursively feasible in the MPC loop of Algorithm~\ref{alg:mpc}, and such that the closed loop asymptotically approaches an equilibrium point on $\E_{\nom}$.

-where $I$ denotes the $2\times 2$ identity matrix, see for example \cite[Lem 4.3]{Khalil2002}.
 The following lemma states that, with the nominal control (i.e., with no societal intervention), the infinite horizon cost functional is uniformly bounded on the invariant box, $\XM$. \begin{lemma} There exists a $C\in\mathbb{R}_{\geq 0}$ such that,